saulheno/Computer-Science/README.md

-This collection of code is my projects, assignments and notes from my first year of Computer Science!
+This collection of code is my projects, assignments and notes from my studies in Computer Science!